-Simpact's Freeway communications servers enable client systems on a local-area network (LAN) to access specialized wide-area networks (WANs).
-The Freeway server is user programmable and communicates in real time.
-It provides multiple data links and a variety of network services to LAN-based clients in financial, defense, telecommunications, and process-control applications.
-Figure 1-1 shows the Freeway configuration.
+Protogate's Freeway communications servers enable client applications on a local-area network (LAN) to access specialized WANs through the Freeway API.
+The Freeway Server can be any of several models (for example: Freeway 3100, Freeway 3200, or Freeway 3400).
+The Freeway Server is user programmable and communicates in real time.
+It provides multiple data links and a variety of network services to LAN-based clients.
+Figure 1-1 shows the Freeway Server product configuration.

-To maintain high data throughput, Freeway uses a multi-processor architecture to support the LAN and WAN services.
-The LAN interface is managed by a single-board computer, called the server processor.
-It uses the commercially available VxWorks operating system to provide a full-featured base for the LAN interface and layered services needed by Freeway.
+To maintain high data throughput, the Freeway Server uses a multi-processor architecture to support the LAN and WAN services.
+The LAN interface is managed by a singleboard computer, called the server processor.
+It uses the commercially available FreeBSD or VxWorks operating system to provide a full-featured base for the LAN interface and layered services needed by Freeway.

-Freeway can be configured with multiple WAN interface processor boards, each of which is a Simpact-series intelligent communications processor (ICP).
-Each ICP runs the communication protocol software using Simpact's OS/Impact real-time operating system.
+The Freeway Server can be configured with multiple WAN interface processor boards, each of which is a Protogate ICP.
+Each ICP runs the communication protocol software using Protogate's real-time operating system.